(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Now that you have finished each step above, you should combine your thoughts and goals into a complete financial mission statement.

 The financial mission of our family is to remove the vicious hold debt has on us.
 We will strive to not increase our debt and aggressively pay down our existing debt without sacrificing our gifts to local charities.
-After we erase this debt, we will focus intensely on increasing our savings so we may retire at age 55 and do work that we love and enjoy.
-We want to accomplish this without becoming “cheapskates”.
-We also want to teach our children the ins and outs of money at an early age as we do not want them to face the same financial problems we have.
+After we erase this debt, we will focus intensely on increasing our savings so we can retire at age 55 and do work that we love and enjoy.
+We'll accomplish this without becoming “cheapskates”.
+We also want to teach our children the ins and outs of money at an early age so they do not struggle with financial decisions or face the same financial problems we have.

 The above mission statement gets to the point and conveys exactly what the family wants to achieve.